iqbalabd/iqbalabd.github.io/README.md

 Images go to `contents/images` while each directory represents a category

+## master

+The `master` branch is not used directly, but is only used by GitHub Pages to publish the html files.

+# Publishing to production

 When you're ready to push the changes to GitHub Pages and publish, do:

 ```
 $ git checkout main; make github
 ```

+# Themes

 Download the themes and plugin repo